 We’ll get to this, along with the benefits, possible side effects, and details on how to take probiotics.

-First, we’ve ranked the best probiotic supplements of 2017, according to price, product quality, and customer reviews.
+First, we’ve ranked the best probiotic supplements, according to price, product quality, and customer reviews.

-So what’s the overall best probiotic supplement of 2017?
+So what’s the overall best probiotic supplement on the market?

 1- Vita Balance Probiotic 40-Billion

 Hands down, the most potent and effective probiotic supplement on the market.
 Most other leading brands contain less than a quarter of what this particular supplement offers.

 Made from 100% natural ingredients, with premium quality assured.